Parkopedia/.github/PULL_REQUEST_TEMPLATE.md

+# Motivation

+Why are we doing this work?
+Link to relevant backlog items and/or describe the value of the change along with any relevant context.

 # Description

 Please include a summary of the change, including relevant context, and detail any issue(s) fixed.
 Clearly and concisely describe the feature / fix added, explaining the technical solution provided and how it relates to the feature or fix added.

-# Motivation

-Why are we doing this work?
-Link to relevant backlog items and/or describe the value of the change.

 ## Type of change
 *Delete as appropriate*